 Cluster Analysis includes partitioning (k-means), hierarchical agglomerative, and model based approaches.
 Tree-Based methods (which could easily have gone under predictive models!) include classification and regression trees, random forests, and other partitioning methodologies.

-Try the Kaggle R Tutorial on Machine Learning which includes an exercise with Random Forests.
+Try the Supervised Learning in R course which includes an exercise with Random Forests.